KomiksPL/VersionCheckerMod/README.md

 1. Make sure you have MelonLoader
 2. Place the VersionChecker dll in your Mods folder.

-With these steps completed, you'll be ready to receive timely mod update notifications directly within your Subnautica game.
+With these steps completed, you'll be ready to receive timely mod update notifications directly within your Slime Rancher 2 game.

 ## Instructions for Mod Developers